FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio system [OPTIONS] COMMAND [ARGS]...

-  The command group ‘apio system’ contains subcommands that provide
+  The command group 'apio system' contains subcommands that provide
   information about the system and Apio’s installation.

 Options: